nirgn975/nirgn975/README.md

 ### Hi there 👋

 My name is Nir Galon, I am a tech enthusiast & an open-source believer.
-I mainly code in TypeScript (Node.js & Angular), Python & Go.
+I mainly code in TypeScript (Node.js & Vue.js), Python & a little bit of Go.
 I write a blog called "Stories of a Lifelong Student" about computer science, open source, web development, pen testing, etc.

 Find out more about me & feel free to connect me here: